Diagnosing bladder cancer

 Chemotherapy drugs can be given:

-Radiation therapy uses high-energy beams aimed at your cancer to destroy the cancer cells.
+Radiation therapy uses beams of powerful energy, such as X-rays and protons, to destroy the cancer cells.
 Radiation therapy for bladder cancer usually is delivered from a machine that moves around your body, directing the energy beams to precise points.

-First, your surgeon performs a TURBT procedure to remove as much cancerous tissue as possible from your bladder, while maintaining bladder function.
-After TURBT, you undergo a regimen of chemotherapy along with radiation therapy, which both take place during the first several weeks after surgery.
+First, your surgeon performs a TURBT procedure to remove as much of the cancer as possible from your bladder while preserving bladder function.
+After TURBT, you undergo a regimen of chemotherapy along with radiation therapy.

-If, after trying trimodality therapy, not all of the cancer is gone or you have a recurrence of muscle-invasive cancer, your surgeon may recommend a radical cystectomy.
+If, after trying trimodality therapy, not all of the cancer is gone or you have a recurrence of muscle-invasive cancer, your doctor may recommend a radical cystectomy.

 After bladder cancer treatment

-Bladder cancer may recur.
+Bladder cancer may recur, even after successful treatment.
 Because of this, people with bladder cancer need follow-up testing for years after successful treatment.
 What tests you'll have and how often depends on your type of bladder cancer and how it was treated, among other factors.

 People with aggressive cancers may undergo more-frequent testing.
 Those with less aggressive cancers may undergo testing less often.